koyuawsmbrtn/notflix/README.md

 > Watch this video to understand - [bugswriter's notflix](https://youtu.be/FbE19_omaWY)

+**Notice:** Always use a VPN or you'd get your house raided for using this script :3

 ### How does this work?

 This is a shell script.
 It scrapes 1337x and gets the magnet link.